▪ Fire Operations Academy (Fire I & II Academy)

 - For Microsoft Office Word version, please click here.

 Captain Paul Sunder - Fire Science Program Director at Paradise Valley Community College.
 Captain Sunder is a retired Captain from the Phoenix Fire Department.

 In order to register for the Firefighter Operations Academy (FSC102), you must participate and be selected thru a selection process (timeline of selection process listed under "Requirements" section below).
-The selection process consists of submission of a course interest form by the deadline listed above, participation in a 20-minute interview with academy lead instructors and staff, and verification of completion of all academy prerequisites.
-The selection process will be conducted approximately two-three months prior to the start of each semester.
+The selection process consists of submission of an academy interest form by the deadline listed above, participation in a 20-minute interview with academy lead instructors and staff, and verification of completion of all academy prerequisites.
+The selection process will be conducted approximately two months prior to the start of each semester.
 Once the applicant has been selected for the academy, it is up to them to ensure that all prerequisites will be completed by the academy start date in order to maintain student recruit position in the academy.
 There is no sponsorship required for the academy.

 Please visit this website frequently for important academy information and deadlines.
-For further information on the Firefighter Operations Academy, please contact the PVCC FSC/EMT Office at (602) 787-6782, or Captain Sunder at (602) 787-6736 / firstname.lastname@example.org.
+For further information on the Firefighter Operations Academy, please contact the PVCC EMT/FSC Office at (602) 787-6782, or Captain Sunder at (602) 787-6736 / email@example.com.

 Timeline of Selection Process by Semester

 - Academy Interest Forms Due: End of May/Beginning of June

 - Notification About Start of Selection Process: First week of June